MC-DeltaT/SerialisePP/README.md

    - Booleans
    - Static arrays
    - Dynamic arrays
+   - Pairs
-   - Pair
+   - Tuples
-   - Optional
+   - Optionals
-   - Variant
+   - Variants
    - User-defined structs
  - Extensible serialisation for custom types
  - On-the-fly serialisation and deserialisation - no data duplication!
  - Fully contained within C++ (no separate message/type definition, no code generation)

-(Support for more types is likely to come in the future, e.g. strings, tuples).
+(Support for more types is likely to come in the future, e.g. strings).

 ## Limitations